 Most financial aid programs have limits.
-Sometimes limits are based on the aggregate/total dollar amount (in the case of loans) and sometimes they are based on the number of semesters (grants) a student can receive certain aid types.
+Some limits are an aggregate/total dollar amount (in the case of loans) and some are a maximum number of semesters (grants).
 These limits are not appealable.
 In addition to these limits, students must also adhere to the Satisfactory Academic Progress (SAP) Policy limits.